steverozen/ICAMS/README.md

 ICAMS
 =====

-The goal of ICAMS is to do in-depth characterization and analysis of mutational signatures
+The goal of ICAMS is to do in-depth characterization and analysis of mutational signatures.

 Installation
 ------------